Skip to product information

 Author Rating:

-The author rated this book for ages 14+ for violence, closed-door romance, and adult themes.
+The author rated this book for ages 14+ for violence, closed-door romance, and adult themes that lean dark.

 Chapter 1 Preview